-Peter is a junior in high school.
-He wants to go into the army when he graduates.
-He lives with his mother, grandmother, an older married sister, a brother six years old, and a brother twelve years old.
-Peter's mother has AIDS.
+Peter is 19.
+He is in a GED class and works two part-time jobs.
+He wants to go into the army when he gets his GED.
+He lives with his grandmother, an older married sister, a brother six years old, and a brother twelve years old.
+Peter's mother died of AIDS a year ago.
+His grandmother's health is not that great.
 She is sick most of the time and does not have the energy to do many of the household chores.
 She has asked him to be responsible for getting his younger brothers dressed in the morning, giving them breakfast, and getting them off to school.
-Peter is afraid that he will soon have to do many of his mother's jobs.
-He fears having too much to do and not being able to keep up with his school work, see his friends, and play in a rock band that he belongs to.
+Peter is afraid that he will soon have to do many of his grandmother's jobs.
+He fears having too much to do and not being able to keep up with his school work, see his friends, and play in a band that he belongs to.
 What can Peter do?